Be a Smarter Software Tester With These 5 Delicious Technology Combinations

 4. Preconfigured Performance Testing Environments With Parasoft LoadTest & Parasoft Virtualize

 Virtualize can create virtual services with performance profiles.
 These performance profiles slow down the virtual services’ response times to a predictable baseline.
 You can either configure these performance delays manually or pull them in from an application performance engine such as AppDynamics or Dynatrace.
 These services can then be deployed into an environment that’s set for performance testing, making the combination of Virtualize and Load Test very powerful.

 Preconfigured Performance Testing Environments

-As we cross the aisle between API functional testing and development testing, we can leverage our reporting and analytics platform, Parasoft DTP, to greatly extend our technologies.
-It is designed to take in all sorts of information from development and testing activities, to provide meaningful widgets and reports that users can leverage to assess release readiness.
+Crossing the aisle between API functional testing and software development testing, you can leverage our reporting and analytics platform, Parasoft DTP.
+It’s designed to take in big data from development and quality assurance testing activities and provide meaningful, easy-to-understand widgets and reports that you can leverage to assess release readiness.

 Requirements & Traceability

 DTP can connect to requirements engines like Jira, pull out specific information about requirement sets, and display that information on DTP’s reporting dashboard for clear visibility.
 On the other side of the fence, SOAtest can tie specific test cases to their associated requirements.

 By combining these two technologies together, you can supercharge the workflow.
 DTP presents the requirements, providing the ability to create test cases for them.
 Then, those test cases appear on the SOAtest server or desktop where you can create, modify, or update any of the test cases to have the functionality that covers their specific requirement.